I. Thunder and Stone

 The priest's eyes narrowed to black daggers at her blasphemy.

-"The Father has come to claim mother and child.
-You are Asun and now Tzot has come to return as one.
+"So it was in the first moment of creation, during the instant Tzot touched the All-Stone of Asun before the shattering, when all was one singular force.
+And so shall this moment return when the cycle of time turns beyond the future and bends back to the past.
+The Father has come to claim mother and child.
+Tzot has come to return to Asun as one.
 As all once was, as it will be again."
-The priest's voice surged forth from his bellowing lungs as the drums pounded like the quaking of the earth.
+The priest's voice surged forth from his bellowing lungs as the drums pounded like the quaking of the earth,

 She held the child close to her chest and looked up with pleading eyes to the father in the sky.
 The long arms of the priest extended.
 He clutched the dagger in both hands and raised it over his head, pulling back as a pendulum about to drop.
-The dagger's rain slick metal shimmered like lightning itself.
+The dagger's rain slick metal shimmered like the lightning itself.

 In a deep breath, just as he prepared to plunge the dagger forth, a blinding white light followed by a deafening crack wounded the air.

 Lightning leapt down from the clouds, streaking toward the temple's height.
 The mother's ears rung piercingly.
 The temple's height was enveloped in the flash of pure power, bathed in a surge all consuming light.

 The lightning struck.
 It appeared as if Tzot himself reached down and touched the priest's dagger.

 The priest collapsed to the ground, his robe speckled with blackened chars.
 The priest lay silent, his dagger stilled, gripped by a burned hand, his soul rose in white steamy wisps from his singed and prostrate form.

 The mother summoned her strength.
 She stirred, sliding her legs off of the altar and toward the steps where the king's masses lay below.